datahub-project/datahub/docker/elasticsearch/README.md

 # Elasticsearch & Kibana

-Data Hub uses Elasticsearch as a search engine.
-Elasticsearch powers search, typeahead and browse functions for Data Hub.
+DataHub uses Elasticsearch as a search engine.
+Elasticsearch powers search, typeahead and browse functions for DataHub.
 [Official Elasticsearch Docker image](https://hub.docker.com/_/elasticsearch) found in Docker Hub is used without any modification.

 ## Run Docker container
-Below command will start the Elasticsearch and Kibana containers. `Data Hub` uses Elasticsearch release `5.6.8`.
+Below command will start the Elasticsearch and Kibana containers. `DataHub` uses Elasticsearch release `5.6.8`.
 Newer versions of Elasticsearch are not tested and you might experience compatibility issues.
 ```
 cd docker/elasticsearch && docker-compose pull && docker-compose up --build